duderstadt-lab/mars-docs/examples/fret.md

 The first correction that is applied to the dataset is a background correction.
 In this trace-wise process the mean fluorophore intensity after fluorophore bleaching is considered to be the background signal and is subtracted from the calculated fluorophore intensity.
 This is done for each intensity measurement (I<sub>aemaex</sub>, I<sub>demdex</sub> & I<sub>aemdex</sub>) separately and in a trace-wise manner.
 The values of the corrected I parameters are stored in the archive as <sup>ii</sup>I<sub>aemaex</sub>, <sup>ii</sup>I<sub>demdex</sub> & <sup>ii</sup>I<sub>aemdex</sub> respectively.
 To do this, download [script 5]() and run in the Fiji script editor.

 #### <a name="7"></a> Correction for Leakage ($\alpha$) and Direct excitation ($\delta$)
 In this step two data corrections are carried out: a correction for leakage, the process of donor emission in the acceptor detection channel, and a correction for direct excitation, the process of acceptor emission by direct excitation of the acceptor at the donor wavelength.
 Both lead to signal intensity distortions when uncorrected and would influence the measured FRET parameters.
-Therefore they are corrected in this part of the anaysis procedure.
+Therefore they are corrected in this part of the analysis procedure.
 For more information about these correction parameters the reader is referred to [literature]().

 The leakage ($\alpha$) and direct excitation ($\delta$) correction factors can be calculated using the formulae below.
 As indicated, these formulae require the calculated fluorescence intensities from the DO and AO populations respectively.
 These are calculated using [this script]() from the data that was collected in the DO and AO archives previously.
 Subsequently, they are implemented in the latter three formulae to find the corrected E and S values.
 Please download [the script]() and run on the archive using the Fiji script editor.
 The $\alpha$ and $\delta$ correction factors as well as the calculated F<sub>A|D</sub>, <sup>iii</sup>E<sub>app</sub><sup>(DO)</sup>, and <sup>iii</sup>S<sub>app</sub><sup>(AO)</sup> values will appear as parameters in the archive.